davidkimai/Symbolic-Residue/README.md

 ---

 # **`Symbolic Residue: Defined`**
-> *“Symbolic Residue"* is
+> *“Symbolic residue is a phantom eureka—the shape of an idea that surged toward meaning, but never collapsed into form.”*
 >
-> a phantom eureka; the ghost of an idea
+> the ghost of a thought
 >
-> a thought that almost became real
+> an idea that almost became real
 >
 > a trace of ‘what if?’ left behind in the mind’s machinery.
 >